 - University of California Humanities Research Institute Research Group Fellowship Award, Spring 2006

-- Association of Asian American Studies History Book Prize , Spring 2003
+- Recipient of National or International Prize in Discipline, Association of Asian American Studies History Book Prize , Spring 2003

 - University of California Humanities Research Institute Fellowship, Fall 1998